yuyang339/cs140e-21spr/labs/2-cross-check/README.md

 #### Sign-off

+Pass the tests for both parts of thelab:

-   1. `1-fake-pi`: You get the same checksum for all the `.out` files produced by the tests in `1-fake-pi/tests`.
+   1. `1-fake-pi`: You get the same checksum as everyone else for all the `.out` files produced by the tests in `1-fake-pi/tests`.

    2. `2-trace`: You get the same checksum for all the `.out` files produced by the tests in `2-trace/tests`.

 ----------------------------------------------------------------------
 #### PRELAB review: how to make a fake pi emulator